 Determine the indicator's value by using the following methodology:

-1) Data collection uses several methods, such as interviews with the school director and teachers, classroom observation, attending PTA meetings and documents review.
+1) Data collection uses several methods, such as interviews with the school director and teachers, classroom observations, attending parent-teacher association meetings and documents review.

 3) MES should be monitored at two levels: